puchkova/maze/README.md

 - `app.js` - The entry point to the application.
 This file defines the server.
 It also contains the POST request.
 - `labyrinth.js` - The file contains 3 functions:
 	 - `isMazeValid` - This function checks if the matrix is rectangular, contains only allowed values, is not larger than allowed size and is not empty.
-	 - `findPath` - This function returns the shortest path in the maze.
+	 - `findPath` - This function returns the shortest path in a maze.
 	 - `findMinimumNumberOfSteps` - This function returns the length of the path.
 - `labyrinth.spec.js` - This file contains unit tests for the `isMazeValid` and `findMinimumNumberOfSteps` functions.
 - `app.spec.js` - This file contains a test suit for the endpoint.